buttheadbob/MDK-SE/api/Sandbox.ModAPI.Ingame.IMyCameraBlock.RaycastDistanceLimit.md

 public double RaycastDistanceLimit { get; }
 ```

-Returns the maximum distance you can request a raycast. -1 means infinite.
+Gets the maximum distance you can request a raycast. -1 means infinite.

 ### Returns